zhongbin1/ESIM/README.md

 # ESIM
-Tensorflow implement for ESIM model described in paper Enhanced LTSM for Natural Language Inference
+Tensorflow implementation for ESIM model described in paper Enhanced LTSM for Natural Language Inference